JuliaGraphics/ColorSchemes.jl/README.md

     2-element Array{AbstractString,1}:
     "lighttemperaturemap"
     "temperaturemap"

-Of course You can easily make you own colorscheme by building an array:
+Of course you can easily make your own colorscheme by building an array:

     grays = [RGB{Float64}(i, i, i) for i in 0:0.1:1.0]